Towards carbon-neutral agriculture

 Connecting 1500 Pilot Farms across Europe

 The project adopts a multi-actor approach by connecting 1500 Pilot Demo Farmers and their Climate Farm Advisors at European and national levels.
 The Climate Farm Advisors will support farmers in implementing climate change adaptation and mitigation measures and assess and monitor their environmental impact using harmonised methods and tools.
+Advisors will be trained for this work in the project's sister project Climate Smart Advisors.
 The multi-actor approach takes place to increase knowledge exchange & cross-fertilisation in the respective Climate Smart Agriculture Knowledge & Innovation Systems (AKIS).